-The cause of strep throat is bacteria known as Streptococcus pyogenes, or group A streptococcus.
+The cause of strep throat is bacteria known as Streptococcus pyogenes, also known as group A streptococcus.

 Streptococcal bacteria are highly contagious.
 They can spread through airborne droplets when someone with the infection coughs or sneezes, or through shared food or drinks.
-You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose or mouth.
+You can also pick up the bacteria from a doorknob or other surface and transfer them to your nose, mouth or eyes.

 Several factors can increase your risk of strep throat infection:

 Although strep throat itself isn't dangerous, it may lead to serious complications — sometimes even with treatment.

 Researchers are investigating a possible link between strep infection and a rare condition called Pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS).
 PANDAS is a term used to describe certain children whose symptoms of neuropsychiatric conditions, such as obsessive compulsive disorder or tic disorders, are exacerbated by strep infection.